kenzrad/wordguess_constructors/README.md

 # wordguess_constructors
-Constructor Wordguess is a command-line game that uses consructor functions
+Constructor Wordguess is a command-line game that uses constructor functions to create an interactive word guess game.

 ## Overview